Clutch and car transmission services

 Clutch Components: A clutch consists of a cover, a clutch plate, a flywheel, a pressure plate, a diaphragm spring and a thrust bearing.

 Automatic Transmission Components: Inside an automatic transmission, there is a complex assortment of parts in a fairly small space.
 Among other things there are a planetary gear set, a set of locking bands, clutches, a hydraulic system, and an oil pump to move transmission fluid around.

 What are the differences between manual and automatic transmission?

 There are two big differences between an automatic transmission and a manual transmission:

 There is no clutch pedal in an automatic transmission car.

 There is a gear selector in an automatic transmission car.
 Once you put the transmission into drive, everything else is automatic.

 The key difference between a manual and an automatic transmission is that the manual transmission locks and unlocks different sets of gears to the output shaft to achieve the various gear ratios, while in an automatic transmission; the same set of gears produces all the different gear ratios.

 Clutch and automatic transmission components repairs

-All Kmart Tyre & Auto Service stores are equipped with high-technology engine management scanning equipment to assess your car's systems and identify faults.
+All Kmart Tyre & Auto Service stores are equipped with high-technology engine management scanning equipment to assess your vehicle transmission systems and identify faults.
 The system generates codes for Antilock Braking Systems, airbags, transmission and other systems.
 As cars develop technically, more sophisticated equipment is now required to perform even simple tasks, like resetting service lights, performing a wheel alignment or rotating the wheels.
 All work is backed by our industry-leading Australia-wide guarantee.